 People at risk for orthorexia include those who follow very strict macrobiotic, vegan, or raw food diets, but it can strike anyone who obsesses over eating only the “right” or “pure” foods, even if for spiritual reasons.

 Orthorexia is not a medically diagnosable eating disorder like anorexia or bulimia.
-It is a condition identified by Dr. Steven Bratman, MD, who experienced it in his own life and practice, as described in his book Health Food Junkies; Overcoming the Obsession with Healthful Eating.
-Although it is not widely recognized yet by health care professionals, some academic investigation into orthorexia has begun.
+It is a condition originally identified by Dr. Steven Bratman, MD, who experienced it in his own life and practice.
+Although there is not yet formal diagnostic criteria, awareness of orthorexia has been rising among health care professionals.

 What Do I Do Now?